 Some of my favourites are…

-• Kale.
+- Kale.
 At the moment I’m going nuts for kale, it’s just so versatile.
 It gets a bad wrap sometimes, I think because people often boil it too much, but if you just lightly steam it or lightly sautee it, it’s really beautiful.
 Also remove the stalk – the central stalk is a bit chewy and horrible.
 But I love kale.
 It’s a misunderstood veggie and it’s great in winter because it provides really good nutrition.
-(Check out 7 ways with kale for ideas!)

 Your first cookbook, A Homegrown Table, has just come out.
 How did you approach putting it all together?

 It was an amazing experience to write it.
 It was very humbling, because there are so many amazing chefs who haven’t had the opportunity to write a book yet, so I was really quite honoured that I had the opportunity to do it.
 I just wrote down everything I like to cook and it evolved from there.
 I really wanted to have a push on seasonal and locally grown food, and maybe using vegetables in a way you wouldn’t expect.
 So for example I have a recipe for Jerusalem artichoke ice cream.
 It’s really delicious – kind of like pumpkin pie!